 We can only guess as to the exact motivations of Blum, Fairmont, and Signature Development in omitting these important visuals from the filing with the LPAB (Landmarks Preservation Advisory Board).
 Clearly, it will take active citizen involvement to ensure that the LPAB receives appropriate materials so that it can undertake its responsibility of protecting the Claremont Hotel, a treasured Oakland landmark.

 SaveOurClaremont opposes the building of condominiums which violate landmark zoning restrictions, and we object to the omission of design drawings which are necessary for the Landmarks Preservation Advisory Board to sufficiently evaluate the planned construction.

 We need your help to ensure that the aesthetic integrity

 of the landmark Claremont Hotel is preserved!

 About the photo illustration: The photo illustration above is a composite of two images: (1) the developer’s perspective rendering of the proposed condominiums (at planned size and location) inlaid into (2) a view of the hotel and surroundings, visualized with Google Earth.
-The perspective rendering (of the condos only) was submitted to the Oakland Planning Department on 25Feb16 by Hart Howerton and Levy Design Partners for Signature Development, contractor with the Fairmont chain and the Richard Blum group, new owners of the Claremont Hotel.
+The perspective rendering (of the condos only) was submitted to the Oakland Planning Department on 25Feb16 by Hart Howerton and Levy Design Partners for Signature Development, a contractor with the Fairmont chain and the Richard Blum group, new owners of the Claremont Hotel.
 In the photo illustration, the rendering was scaled and positioned according to diagrams and scale provided in the same filing.
 The rendering used (from sheet AR601 of Conditional Use Permit application PLN#16-053) is the only street view of the condo complex that had been submitted to Planning up to 29Jun16.
-Image of hotel and surroundings are compliments Google and Landsat, visualized using Google Earth.
+Image of hotel and surroundings are compliments of Google and Landsat, visualized using Google Earth.